-Anyone who loves Bird’s Nest Ferns as much as we do, will also probably be desperate to know what methods you can use to propagate them, as well as how easy and quick it is…
+Anyone who loves Bird’s Nest Ferns as much as we do, will also probably be desperate to know what methods you can use, as well as how easy and quick it is…

-In this post we will cover the step by step process of propagating a Bird’s Nest Fern as well as what tools you’ll need, issues you may face and all of our top tips for a successful Bird’s Nest Fern propagation.
+In this post we will cover the step by step process, as well as what tools you’ll need, issues you may face and all of our top tips for a successful Bird’s Nest Fern propagation.

 What is propagation?

-We assume that if you’ve landed onto this page, that you probably know what propagation is but we thought it was important to cover off this basic first before getting into the finer details.
-Simply put, propagation is the method of growing new plants out of existing ones.
+We assume that if you’ve landed on this page, you probably know what propagation is but we thought it was important to cover this basic first before getting into the finer details.
+Simply put, it’s is the method of growing new plants out of existing ones.
 This can be done through a range of methods, from taking a cutting and growing in water as well as division of the mother plant and a few other more challenging processes.
-Propagation doesn’t always have a 100% success rate but can be a lot of fun to do to grow your urban jungle.

 Why propagate a Bird’s Nest Fern?

-There are several reasons why you might choose to propagate your Bird’s Nest Fern.
-Firstly, lots of people want to simply multiply the number of plants you have without actually having to open your wallet.
-Whether you want to expand your collection, share with friends and family or even sell off the new plants, propagation is for you!
+Lots of people want to simply multiply the number of plants you have without actually having to open your wallet.
+Whether you want to expand your collection, share with friends and family or even sell off the new plants, there are so many good reasons!

 You may also be forced to propagate your Bird’s Nest Fern if part of your plant is starting to die.
 We always recommend trying to save your plant, but taking a few spores to grow new ones is a great option in case your mother plant doesn’t make it.